groupgp1/group1/use-cases/usecase30.md

 We know the role.
 Database contains world data.

 Success End Condition
-A report is available for users who want to know about the top N populated countries in a continent where N is provided by the user.
+A report is available for users who want to know about The population of a district.

 Failed End Condition
 No report is produced.